island-is/island.is/libs/application/api/files/README.md

 # Application API Files

-This library handles file management for the Application system api.
+This library handles file management for the Application system API.

 ## Environment variables